vmorsell/alert-playground/README.md

 ### Example Scenarios

-**High Error Rate**: Increase Error Rate → P2 fires at 5% → P1 fires at 15% → P0 fires at 30% → Reset to see resolution delays
+**High Error Rate**: Increase Error Rate → P2 fires at 5% → P1 fires at 15% → Reset to see resolution delays

 **Memory Pressure**: Increase Memory → P2 at 85% → P1 at 95% → Reset to baseline